-This stove is definitely in the luxury item category.
-At $150 for the stove itself, it is one of the more expensive compact models we tested.
-For $25 less you can get our Editors' Choice Everest and have twice the BTUs per burner and a bit more cooking space.
-The Coleman Classic, our 2-Burner Best Buy, is slightly more compact and will only set you back $80.
+This stove is definitely in the luxury item category, being one of the more expensive compact models we tested.
+You can get our Editors' Choice Everest and have twice the BTUs per burner and a bit more cooking space for less.
+The Coleman Classic, our 2-Burner Best Buy, is slightly more compact and even cheaper.
 You could then get a cheap-but-awesome one-burner like the Gas One GS-3000 and still have piles of dollars left over.
 Point being, this stove is pricey for what you get, and you have a lot of other great options.

 The main reason to get this stove is if you want to take advantage of the JetLink port and attach other burners.
 But be forewarned that this won't be a cheap undertaking.
-The JetLink Accessory Hose to connect another stove is $40, plus the price of another Eureka stove (the regular Eureka Spire is more affordable at $100).
-The Satellite Burner to attach your Jetboil is $60 and doesn't include the JetBoil itself.
+You'll need the JetLink Accessory Hose to connect another stove and a second Eureka stove.
+The Satellite Burner to attach your Jetboil is one more expense and doesn't include the JetBoil itself.
 So while the expandability of this stove is fun and innovative, there are plenty of ways to have lots of burners and options without dropping anywhere near this much money.

 Some of our top contenders getting ready for a breakfast cook-off.